Posted by Pauline Guillen on 9/27/19 11:17 AM

 • If someone doesn’t agree with you, how do you deal with a conflict?

-And other questions along this line to see how the job applicants would fit in in your company and with your team.
+And other questions along this line to see how the job applicants would fit in your company and with your team.
 After the interview, do not hesitate to talk about what you feel with your team and ask them what they think.
 It’s always nice to feel included.

 • Breaking the Tension